 There are a number of procedures and requirements for enrolment in a department preschool.

-- Children can enrol from the beginning of the school year if they turn four years of age on or before 31 July that year.
+Children can enrol from the beginning of the school year if they turn four years of age before 31 July that year.

 - children living in low socio-economic circumstances

-- children who are unable to access other early childhood services due to disadvantage or financial hardship
+- children who are unable to access other early childhood settings due to financial hardship.

-- to children living within the school's enrolment catchment area
+- children living within the school's catchment area

-- to children living outside the school's catchment area and who have siblings enrolled in the school
+- children living outside the catchment area but have siblings at the school

 - Eleven designated preschools cater specifically for Aboriginal children.